ross-alexander/dq/scribing/red_laughter/part2-items.md

 to the cartum, they may increase it to 2, but this can only be done once per season or adventure, whichever is the least, and the cost doubles each time.
 Incantations

+## Smoking Magma - Pyrotechnics

+Range
+: 60 feet + 10 / Rank

+Duration
+: Immediate

+Resist
+: Passive

+Target
+: Volume

+Effects
+: This spell may be mistaken for a Fireball.
+The Adept conjures a ball of lava 1 foot in diameter which rushes to a point in line of sight of the Adept, and bursts in a radius of 5 foot (+ 5 / 5 or fraction Ranks) with an enormous flash of light and fireworks.
+Any entity in this radius who can see is dazzled by the flash for 1 Pass Action.
+If an entity fails to Resist, + 1 / 5 Ranks more Pass Actions are required.
+Dazzled entities have their strike chances, cast chances and perception checks reduced by 1 (+ 2 / Rank).
+Entities without normal vision (e.g. Undead) are unaffected by Pyrotechnics.

+Cost
+: 2,000

+Constraints
+: Unracks the spell, reduces FT value by 2.

+This incantation is not teachable.

 ## Smoking Magma - Pyroclastic Spray